BECOME A MEMBER

 In its simplest definition, martech is the intersection of marketing and technology.

-Any technology a company uses to deliver its marketing, is marketing technology – bundled together this collection of tech is referred to as your marketing or tech stack.
-However, martech is much more than just platforms.
-It’s understanding what happens at that critical intersection, the impact this has on your marketing plan, people, process and ultimately the customer.
+Any technology a company uses to plan, deliver or optimise marketing, is marketing technology.
+When bundled together, this collection of tools is referred to as your marketing or martech stack.

 • Advertising & Promotion